samuraictf/gatekeeper/README.md

     25559295 drwxr-x--- 3 65534 65534 4096 Jun 28 16:24 lib
     25559294 drwxr-x--- 2 65534 65534 4096 Jun 28 16:27 lib64

-We can see that the inode of . and .. are both 25559231 typically this is a much lower number for root direcotries.
+We can see that the inode of . and .. are both 25559231 typically this is a much lower number for root directories.
 Look at ls -lai / to see yours.
 If we are not in a chroot . and .. will have different inode numbers for any subdirectory under /.

-The other thing we see is that the uid and gid on the directories are 65534/65534 this is a speical uid/gid called the overflow uid/gid and comes from /proc/sys/kernel/overflow{uid,gdi}.
-Due to the ease of detection, easy of implementation, and game breaking power of this techinque we are expecting for this strategy to either be banned outright or disabled in the game kernel.
+The other thing we see is that the uid and gid on the directories are 65534/65534 this is a special uid/gid called the overflow uid/gid and comes from /proc/sys/kernel/overflow{uid,gdi}.
+Due to the ease of detection, easy of implementation, and game breaking power of this technique we are expecting for this strategy to either be banned outright or disabled in the game kernel.
 However, even a few hours of a perfect defense is very good for us.
 So, until that happens we need to be aware of one issue caused by this chroot.

 #### Defcon issues